This white and orange cliff makes up the best rock in Bubba City.

 West of Central Bubba and Ames Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Head Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Head Wall:

 Featured Route For Head Wall